zkMIPS/zkm-project-template/README.md

 > [!NOTE]
 > You can run the guest program without generating a proof by setting the environmental variable EXECUTE_ONLY to true.https://github.com/zkMIPS/zkm/issues/152

+> The EXECUTE_ONLY example , please  refer to the add-go-prove.rs.

 ### (1) add-go

 This program takes struct Data  as public input .